Mirror, mirror, on the wall. Who’s the fairest of them all?

 In order to accomplish this, sconces should be planned before rough plumbing begins so that the plumber knows where the sinks will be located.

 If you’re planning to hang a decorative mirror between sconces, a vanity with 1 sink and 2 sconces on each side should be a minimum of 42” wide.
 A vanity with 2 sinks and 3 sconces should be a minimum of 72” wide.

 In both cases, there is approximately 30” from the middle of 1 sconce to the other, leaving room for mirrors that range from 20” to 24” wide depending on the width of the sconces.

 Translated?
 Not every bathroom can accommodate sconces.
 But not to worry - lights above the mirrors can also do the job.

 And as seen in this photo, you can always get creative with pendants!

-And when do you start planning?
-It’s always best before you start building!
-At the very latest, before rough plumbing begins.
+If you're building a new home, when do you start planning your bath lighting?
+It’s always best before you start building.
+At the very latest, before rough plumbing and rough electric begin.